-All of these messages stack up and wreck havoc on your brain.
+All of these messages stack up and wreak havoc on your brain.
 Don’t believe me?
 Here is another little stat for you:

 Approximately 1 in 5 adults in the U.S.—43.8 million, or 18.5%—experiences mental illness in a given year.

-When I went through my depression that number was 1 in 8 (year 2000) in their lifetime.
-What a terrible trend and I attribute it to the constant stream of crap that we are exposed to….telling us who to be, what to buy, how to feel.
+When I went through my depression, that number was 1 in 8 (the year 2000) in their lifetime.
+What a terrible trend and I attribute it to the constant stream of crap that we are exposed to, telling us who to be, what to buy, and how to feel.
 Screw that.

 I believe humans were just not meant to consume so much stimulus and expect to function normally.
-Our brains can only think and process things at a particular rate so it make sense that most of use are beginning to experience serious mental fatigue and illness.
+Our brains can only think and process things at a particular rate, so it makes sense that most of us are beginning to experience serious mental fatigue and illness.

-This is just a draft but it provides me direction.
-I read it and it suffices.
+This is just a draft, but it provides me direction.
+I read it, and it suffices.
 It is hard to ascribe words to this feeling.
-However, when we have direction and know what our goal is we can stay on point and can tune out the noise.
+However, when we have direction and know our goal, we can stay on point and tune out the noise.

 How many know WHY they are here?
 There is an answer to this question!
 And we can discover it within (it cannot be given to you by another).
-When we follow this bliss it is much easier to shrug off and turn down the noise of the world.
-The journey does not get easier but there is peace.
-Imagine peace of mind as you take on the day.
-Following your bliss also has a great side benefit: energy and passion.
+When we follow this bliss, it is much easier to shrug off and turn down the noise of the world.
+The journey does not get easier, but there is peace.
+Imagine the peace of mind as you take on the day.
+Following your bliss also has a great side-benefit: energy and passion.

 Too many of us are lost in the Time Square of life…aimlessly wandering…hoping to make it through the day.

-Go out and find your Why and build your life around it.
-When you tease this out over time you can take control of the wheel and pull yourself out of the traffic.
+Please go out and find your Why and build your life around it.
+When you tease this out over time, you can take control of the wheel and pull yourself out of the traffic.